sourav-oss/reactjs-alert/README.md

 quotes: true or false ( OPTIONAL )
 quote: string  ( OPTIONAL: a message on alert )
-button: string ( text you want to use i.e. Try Again )
+button: string ( text you want to use i.e. Try Again ) autoCloseIn : number (a time after that pop up will be closed)
 ```

 **Use a call back method (arrow function) to close it manually**